 All careers involve some level of Mathematics.
 Science courses at a university level require a knowledge of Mathematical Methods.
 Engineering courses at a university level require a knowledge of Specialist Mathematics.

-Student supplied laptop and stationery including a CASIO fx-82AU PLUS II scientific calculator.

-College will supply texts and study materials.
+Student supplies laptop and stationery including a CASIO fx-82AU PLUS II scientific calculator.
+College supplies texts and study materials.

-Japanese 10JAP
+Japanese 10JPN